 25.10.2016 Another Job Interview for a Full-Time Job

 A company called me up for an interview for a full-time job which I had applied for earlier.
 The Belgian interviewer told me he did mind employing foreigners or whether they speak Dutch or not in Antwerp.
 It is not a factor for consideration.
 A motivating sentence to newcomers like us who could not speak Dutch for a start.
 He also put me through some Mathematics and logic tests after our discussion.
 It seems like the Belgian employers love giving tests to their potential candidates.
 I did not land up in this job.

 C’est incroyable!
 I had never imagined getting my first taste of job experience in Belgium at such a quick pace without the Dutch language knowledge.
 I love the engaging exposure to the Belgian work culture.
 Belgian employees are the happiest in the world according to the Happiness Index.
 Food for thought: What keeps Belgian employees happy when their tax system is one of the highest in the world?

 28.10.2016 Enquiry and Reply for CM Health Insurance

-I was curious to know whether I could buy a Belgian national health insurance with CM without having an eID.
-I sent them an enquiry on 26 October explaining about my current situation.
+I was curious to know whether I could buy Belgian national health insurance with CM Insurance Fund without having the eID.
+I sent them an enquiry on 26 October explaining my current situation.
 They replied a few days later on how I could apply for their insurance.